arduino/arduino-lint/docs/CONTRIBUTING.md

 ## Issue Reports

-Do you need help or have a question about using arduino-lint?
+Do you need help or have a question about using Arduino Lint?
 Support requests should be made to the [Arduino forum](https://forum.arduino.cc/index.php?board=3.0).

-High quality bug reports and feature requests are valuable contributions to the arduino-lint project.
+High quality bug reports and feature requests are valuable contributions to the Arduino Lint project.

 ### Before reporting an issue